Freeware-Binary-Distribution-License/.github/profile/README.md

-# Welcome to the Freeware Binary Distribution Licenses (FBDL)
+# Welcome to the Freeware Binary Distribution License (FBDL)

 The **FBDL family** is an initiative to create a standard set of software licences inspired by the simplicity and clarity of Creative Commons licences.
 Its goal is to help software publishers choose a well-defined distribution model without having to draft a custom licence for every project.